fawaz-alesayi/solana-gif-portal-svelte/README.md

 # buildspace Solana GIF Portal Project
-*Note: This is a bit different from the original project since it was made with Svelte!*
+*Note: This is a bit different from the original project since it was made with Svelte and XState!*
+*I choose Svelte because It's easier to read.
+XState was choosen to prevent and catch any unexpected state bugs.*

 ### **Welcome 👋**
 To get started with this project, clone this repo and follow these commands: